Love's Enduring Promise: Synopsis

 Missie Davis (January Jones) is a young woman working as a school teacher in the West.
 She falls in love with a rich young man called Grant Thomas (Mackenzie Astin) who works on the railroad, and he asks her to dine with him on Saturday.

 Missie's father Clark is out cutting wood when he accidentally drops his axe and it hits his leg and badly injures it.
-His son tries to help him but Clark goes unconscious.
+His son tries to help him but Clark falls unconscious.
 A young man called Willie LaHaye (Logan Bartholomew) is riding past and sees what happened, and quickly gets Clark into his cart and takes him to his home.
 Missie rushes to take Clark inside while Willie rides off before Missie can thank him.
 The doctor tells Clark's wife Marty that Clark has had a serious injury and has to rest for at least a few weeks because if the wound gets infected then he could lose his leg or worse.
 Missie has to close the school and work in the fields doing the ploughing because her father can't, and she misses her dinner with Grant.

 Willie is riding past and sees Missie struggling with the plough in the pouring rain, and the next day he rides up and finishes the ploughing for her.
 That night, he takes a look at Clark's injured leg, and tells Marty he has to open the wound to clean it because it has a bad infection.
 The next day, Clark is awake and even hungry, and Missie joyfully asks Willie for supper that night.

 Meanwhile, Grant is trying to find Missie after she didn't turn up to dinner on Saturday, and eventually gets directions to the Davis farm.
 Willie and Missie go out on a ride together and almost get caught by a mob of angry bees, but escape by running into a field of flowers.
 When they get back, Grant arrives at the farm and tells Missie he is going to ask Clark's permission to court his daughter, which Missie happily agrees to.